 2.5.17.
 Opportunities for development in the surrounding countryside are limited and not easy to reconcile with the retention of the historic boundary, though this has already been breached to the south of the village (Marsh Lane).
 Elsewhere the built village is immediately adjacent to the Listed Monument, a Site of Special Scientific Interest and a grazing meadow that floods.
 The immediate village surroundings also support a wide range of wildlife.
-Any loss or diminution of the open spaces would be unwelcomed not least because they are a key feature of the village setting.
+Any loss or

-68 National Planning Policy Framework paras 64, 71, 77
+73 National Planning Policy Framework paras 64, 71, 77

-69 Breckland Local Plan HOU 14.
+74 Breckland Local Plan HOU 14.

-70 Breckland Local Plan 3.28.
+75 Breckland Local Plan 3.28.

-71 McKinsey (2020) Reimagining the office and work life after Covid-19.
+76 McKinsey (2020) Reimagining the office and work life after Covid-19.